 4. Your Brakes Are Wearing Unevenly

 If your car is pulling while you brake, that’s where we’ll check first.
-An example of a brake-caused pulling problem is stuck calipers.
+An example of a brake-caused pulling problem is stuck calipers, usually making grinding noises.
 Calipers are what apply the pressure to your brake pads, and if one is stuck part way back, your brakes will wear unevenly.

 I’ve Heard About Something Called Torque Steer – What Is That?